darwinvtomy/flutter_interview_questions/Q&A/ExpertLevel.md

 8. Platform-Specific Widgets:
 Platform-specific widgets are used to implement platform-specific features and functionality.
 Examples include WebView, VideoPlayer, and GoogleMaps.

-## 12. Explain the concept of "InheritedWidget" and how it can be used for efficient state management.
+## 12. Explain the concept of "InheritedWidget" and how it can be used for efficient state management

 In Flutter, "InheritedWidget" is a special type of widget that allows data to be passed down the widget tree efficiently.
 It is used for efficient state management by providing a way to propagate data down the widget tree to child widgets without having to rebuild all the widgets in the tree.

 The "InheritedWidget" is typically used to manage global application state that needs to be accessed by multiple widgets throughout the app.
 By wrapping the top-level widget of the app with an "InheritedWidget", any widget in the tree can access the state it provides by calling the "of" method on the "InheritedWidget" class.

 When the data held by an "InheritedWidget" changes, it notifies all its descendants and triggers a rebuild of the subtree that depends on that data.
 This allows widgets to update their state based on changes in data without having to rebuild the entire app.

 Overall, "InheritedWidget" provides an efficient way to manage and update the state of an app and is a key part of Flutter's state management system.

 ## 13. How do you handle local and global app state in Flutter applications?

 In Flutter, managing state is an essential aspect of building a robust application.
 There are several ways to handle state in Flutter, including:

 1. InheritedWidget: It is a widget that provides a value to its descendants.
 This widget allows the sharing of data with its descendants, which can be used for state management.
 The InheritedWidget can be used for both local and global app state management.